pauldardeau/c-coding-test/README.md

 servers.
 I tested the kqueue code and it provided comparable performance results as epoll on Linux.

+Clients send a 4-byte request type (hard coded to "SAMP").
+The server receives the request and increments a counter.
+No response is sent back to client.

 Exam Instructions (as provided by company I interviewed with)
 =============================================================
 The assignment is to implement a simple client/server application in C, then provide an abbreviated analysis on service capacity.